bookofproofs/bookofproofs.github.io/_sources/history/19th-century/loney.md

 8. Established a method for calculating complex values of certain arithmetical functions, which was later referred to as the Loney-Schläfli theorem.
 9. Published the first textbook focusing on elliptic functions, Elliptic Functions and Projectivities.

 Born 16 March 1860, Chevithorne, Devon, England.
-Died 16 May1939, Richmond, England.
+Died 16 May 1939, Richmond, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Loney/)